North Star Ontology — Signet Docs

 The daemon should stay boring where reliability matters.
 It should capture, persist, index, expose APIs, track lineage, and keep recall fast.
 Semantic maintenance can happen through agents, CLI tools, scheduled jobs, or explicit user actions.

-signet ontology extract --from artifact:<id> --dry-run
+signet ontology extract --from artifact:<id> --json

-signet ontology proposals list
+signet ontology proposals --status pending --json

-signet ontology proposal show <id>
+signet ontology proposal <id>

 signet ontology apply <proposal-id>

-signet ontology reject <proposal-id>
+signet ontology reject <proposal-id> --reason "weak evidence"

 The important part is not the exact CLI.
 The important part is that ontology changes are inspectable operations, not invisible side effects.